afratetlay/store-name/README.md

 ## Deployment

-This project was developed using the [Gitpod](https://www.gitpod.io/), committed to git and pushed to GitHub.
+This project was developed using [Visual Studio Code](https://code.visualstudio.com/), committed to git and pushed to GitHub.

-To deploy SuperHeros! to GitHub Pages from its [GitHub repository](https://github.com/afratetlay/memory_game), the following steps were taken:
+To deploy SuperHeros! to GitHub Pages from its [GitHub repository](https://github.com/afratetlay/store-name), the following steps were taken:
 1. Log into GitHub.
-2. From the list of repositories on the screen, select **afratetlay/memory_game**.
+2. From the list of repositories on the screen, select **afratetlay/store-name**.
 3. From the menu items near the top of the page, select **Settings**.
 4. Scroll down to the **GitHub Pages** section.
 5. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**